 Introduction to Greensburg, Pennsylvania

 Greensburg, Pennsylvania, in Westmoreland county, is 25 miles E of Pittsburgh, Pennsylvania.
-The city, which is conveniently located inside the Pittsburgh metropolitan area, has an estimated 15,889 residents.
+The city is conveniently located inside the Pittsburgh metropolitan area.

 Greensburg and Nearby Attractions